• Skip to primary navigation

 Their cookware is an investment but it will last a lifetime, so even though it will cost more up front, you won't have to replace these pots and pans every 6-12 months like you would with the other ceramic coated brands, so in the long run it will actually be less expensive and save you money.

-I personally have many of the Xtrema ceramic products in my kitchen including skillets, frying pans and a dutch oven.
-One thing to be aware of is that because this cookware is pure ceramic it is rather heavy so you do need to be careful when lifting it.
+I have many of the Xtrema products including skillets, frying pans and a dutch oven.
+One thing to be aware of is that because it is pure ceramic it is rather heavy so you do need to be careful when lifting it.
+If you drop it, it could break so be careful when handling it.

 Shop for Xtrema ceramic cookware and use the code PURENSIMPLE to get 15% off!